 Course Number: 1414

 Prerequisites: Completion of Algebra II and teacher recommendation.

 This course covers many of the same topics as Algebra II but treats them in greater depth and detail while moving into trigonometry.
 The various aspects of practical applications are stressed with each topic.
 Topics covered include: absolute values, linear graphs of equations and inequalities, applications of linear systems, operations with graphing of polynomials, extensive factoring with application to equation solving, rational expressions, application of rational equations, roots, radicals, and complex numbers, quadratic equations and inequalities, quadratic and inverse functions, conic sections and trigonometry.

-Prerequisites for both levels: Completion of Algebra II and recommendation of teacher.
+Prerequisites for both levels: Completion of Algebra II.
+Level by recommendation of teacher.